ampourgh/Full-Stack-Web-Development/linux_server_config/README.md

 * locate this line: Port 2200
 * Restart the sshd service by running the following command: service sshd restart

-VIM cookbook:
+###Vim cookbook:
+* View file in Vim: vi <insert file>
-* 'i' to add text
+* Modify text: 'i'
-* ':' followed by 'wq' to save and quit
+* Save and quit:':' followed by 'wq'
+* Quit without editing: ':q!'
+* Scroll Faster: press and hold either shift or use the number while pressing the up/down arrow key pad.
+Additional commands for Vim can be found [here](https://vim.rtorr.com).

 ### To SSH from Git to Amazon Lightsail
 ```